 One way to ensure your pitch is memorable is by blowing the listener or recipient's mind.
 You might do this by stating a fact that is counter-intuitive, demonstrating the product/service's best selling point in a shocking way, telling an outlandish story, or emphasizing its most unique feature.

-8. Appeal to them emotionally.
+8. Appeal to emotions.

 Understanding your customers is central to consistently nailing sales pitches, and when you do, it's good to convey that.
 One way to do so is to revolve your pitch around their life experience and find commonalities between you and them.